 Of course, the official handbook provides a lot of information that you need to know.
 But, if you aren’t sure what you’re doing – it will take a lot of your time to figure out how to make the most out of it.

-Slackware is one of the oldest Linux distribution that still matters.
-If you are willing to compile or develop software to set up a perfect environment for yourself – Slackware is the way to go.
+Slackware is one of the oldest Linux distributions that still matters.
+If you are willing to compile or develop software to set up a perfect environment for yourself—Slackware is the way to go.

 In case you’re curious about some of the oldest Linux distros, we have an article on the earliest linux distributions – go check it out.

 Even though the number of users/developers utilizing it has significantly decreased, it is still a fantastic choice for advanced users.
-Also, with the recent news of Slackware getting a Patreon page – we hope that Slackware continues to exist as one of the best Linux distros out there.
+Not to forget, Slackware is still active and Slackware 15 is expected to release in 2022.

 Best Multi-purpose Linux Distribution

-There are certain Linux distros which you can utilize as a beginner-friendly / advanced OS for both desktops and servers.
+There are certain Linux distros that you can utilize as a beginner-friendly / advanced OS for both desktops and servers.
 Hence, we thought of compiling a separate section for such distributions.

 If you don’t agree with us (or have suggestions to add here) – feel free to let us know in the comments.
 Here’s what we think could come in handy for every user: